Jcho114/Jcho114/README.md

-# Hello! 👋
+# Hello! - Joseph Cho 👋
-My name is Joseph Cho, and I am currently a student at the University of Maryland, where I am pursuing a BS in Computer Science and a Minor in Statistics! 😄
+I am a student at the University of Maryland, where I am pursuing a BS in Computer Science and a Minor in Statistics! 😄
 <br><br>
-I am currently learning React, Electron, Express, and much more, creating projects with the skills I gained 🌱
+In my spare time I am learning React, Electron, Express, and much more, creating projects with the skills I gained 🌱
 <br><br>
 ![alt text](https://i.pinimg.com/originals/34/17/f4/3417f49a547682eb7b18c17ef8476f09.gif)